 MEET OUR PASTOR

-Doctor Mapson is Vice-Chairman of the Executive Committee of the Foreign Mission Board of the National Baptist Convention, U.S.A., Inc. Also, he has taught at the Palmer Theological Seminary and Lutheran Theological Seminary of Philadelphia, and is former President of the Baptist Ministers’ Conference of Philadelphia and Vicinity.
-He is a member of Alpha Phi Alpha Fraternity, Inc.
+He has held significant positions within national church organizations, including Vice-Chair of the Executive Committee of the Foreign Mission Board of the National Baptist Convention, U.S.A., Inc., and President of the Baptist Ministers’ Conference of Philadelphia and Vicinity.
+He is a proud member of Alpha Phi Alpha Fraternity, Inc. and Sigma Pi Phi Fraternity (The Boulé).

-In 1994 Reverend Mapson was inducted into the Martin Luther King, Jr. Board of Preachers at Morehouse College in Atlanta, Georgia; and in 1995 he was presented with the Benjamin E. Mays Footprint Award by the Greater Philadelphia Chapter of the Morehouse Alumni Association.
-Dr. Mapson is also a former member of the Board of Governors at Colgate Rochester Crozer Divinity School.
+Among his many honors, Dr. Mapson was inducted into the Martin Luther King Jr. Board of Preachers at Morehouse College (1994) and received the Benjamin E. Mays “Footprint” Award from the Greater Philadelphia Chapter of the Morehouse Alumni Association (1995).
+His scholarly and ministerial impact has also earned him numerous academic citations and a legacy of inclusion in ministerial training programs nationwide.

 Pastor Mapson